IMPRS - Molecular Biomedicine

 The International Max Planck Research School – Molecular Biomedicine (IMPRS-MBM), is a cooperative endeavor of the Max Planck Institute for Molecular Biomedicine and the University of Münster.

 It offers students an outstanding curriculum in modern inflammation research, developmental biology, stem cell research and medical cell biology.
-The course program is closely coordinated with the graduate school of the "Cells in Motion (CiM)" Excellence Cluster.
+The course program is closely coordinated with the graduate school of the "Cells in Motion (CiM)" Research Cluster.

 The PhD degree program in the above disciplines is open to both German and foreign students.
 The entire course program is held in English.